Do you feel SAD? Steps to beat the winter blues

 Are the winter blues the same as SAD?

 No. The winter blues is milder than SAD.
 Those with winter blues feel moody and tired.
 They have low energy.
-The lack of sunlight affects their hormones.
-The brain makes more melatonin when it is dark and less serotonin.
-Melatonin makes us feel sleepy while serotonin controls our mood and behavior.
+Lack of sunlight affects their bodies.

 Seasonal Affective Disorder or SAD is a type of depression.
-It is an illness that affects more adult women than men.
-Those with SAD are too depressed to work.
+It is an illness that affects more women than men.
+Those with SAD cannot work.
 They cannot do everyday tasks.
-Most people have SAD in winter but some can have it in summer.
 Doctors have found that 13-17% of people with SAD have a family member with this disorder.

 How to prevent getting the winter blues